Economic Conditions for Innovation: Private vs. Public Sector: Specification of Panel Regression Model

 Next, we choose between the first-differences estimator and the within estimator.
 Both estimators deal with the fixed effects in the panel regression.
 Our variables are clearly non-stationary (see Figure \ref{fig:varTime}) and therefore we resort to the first-differences estimator as it removes any unit roots in the dependent and independent variables as well.
 In contrast, a spurious relation between the variables is a serious issue for the within transformation.
 The auxiliary-regression-based Hausman test of \citet[Section 10.7.3]{Wooldridge2010} suggests that random effects can be considered as well.
 However, the model with random effects would face the same issues as in the case of the within estimator.

 Finally, we investigate the structure of the error terms.
 We adopt the heteroskedasticity test of \citet{Breusch1979} and the serial correlation test of \citet[Section 10.6.3]{Wooldridge2010} based on first differences.
-The p-values of the tests are presented in Table \ref{tab:test} for both the first-differences and within estimator.
+The test statistics are presented in Table \ref{tab:resFd} for the first-differences estimator and in Table \ref{tab:resFix} for the within estimator.
 We find that there is no universal behavior across our models in terms of heteroskedasticity and serial correlation.
 In general, however, the first-differences transformation removes serial correlation much better than the within transformation.
 This is another major motivation for the first-differences estimator.
 Furthermore, heteroskedasticity is present in many models for both estimators.
 To account for heteroskedasticity and remaining serial correlation in the error terms, we utilize the White method of \citet{Arellano1987} for robust estimation of the parameter covariance matrix.

 The resulting panel model is as follows.
 Let $N$ denote the number of countries, $T$ the number of time periods and $M$ the number of independent variables.
 Further, let $y_{i,t}$ denote the dependent variable of country $i$ in time $t$ and $x_{j,i,t}$ the independent variable $j$ of country $i$ in time $t$.
 The linear panel model with first differences and lagged independent variables is then given by